mui/material-ui/docs/src/pages/components/checkboxes/checkboxes.md

 {{"demo": "pages/components/checkboxes/Checkboxes.js"}}

-## Checkboxes with FormControlLabel
+## Checkbox with FormControlLabel

-`Checkbox` can be provided with a label description thanks to the `FormControlLabel` component.
+`Checkbox` can be provided with a label thanks to the `FormControlLabel` component.

 {{"demo": "pages/components/checkboxes/CheckboxLabels.js"}}